 An extension of consultative selling, solutions selling is the process of asking the right questions to your prospects, actively listening to them, identifying their problems, and suggesting the best solution to fit their needs.

-On the opposite end of the spectrum from the buddy approach lies the Guru approach—a technique that believes in selling based on logic and rationality rather than feelings or emotions.
+On the opposite end of the spectrum from the buddy approach lies the Guru approach.
+It is a technique that believes in selling based on logic and rationality rather than feelings or emotions.
 The Guru approach requires you to present yourself as a thought leader or a subject matter expert in your given space.

 Target account selling, also called account-based selling, is about identifying a few right customers who share a common pain point and selling them your solutions based on extensive research and analysis.
 In other words, target account selling focuses on quality rather than quantity.